 High Risk Life Insurance

-Insurers consider the risk of a policy holder making a claim when they decide how much cover will cost.
-So, the reality is that your age, health factors and hobbies play a larger part in determining how much you pay (also known as your monthly premium).
+Insurers consider your risk of making a claim when deciding how much your cover will cost.
+So your age, health and hobbies play a large part in determining how much you pay.
 If you have a passion for extreme sports, or you're a smoker, it stands to reason that you could be placed in a 'higher risk'' group for life insurance.
 However, every application is different, so in this article, we'll take you through the factors that help us decide whether to issue life insurance for 'higher risk' individuals.

 What counts as ‘high risk’ life insurance?